MANUAL

 2.2.1.
 Why is it so basic and Web 1.0-looking?

-long answer: half the internet is filled with bespoke CSS and javascript that slows the main web browser we use to a crawl, when it doesn't just prevent it from accessing websites entirely. and if we use more modern web browsers they have a chance of randomly freezing our computer (a decade-old macbook running Debian 12 with nouveau drivers). so, for our own website we decided to stick with no javascript and really basic CSS that will work on just about anything, for maximum compatibility. and also aesthetic. except the compatibility point is moot because all our songs are provided in .opus format which was introduced in 2012 and still doesn't work on iphone.
+long answer: half the internet is filled with bespoke CSS and javascript that slows the main web browser we use to a crawl, when it doesn't just prevent it from accessing websites entirely. and if we use more modern web browsers they have a chance of randomly freezing our computer (a decade-old macbook running Debian 12 with nouveau drivers). so, for our own website we decided to stick with no javascript and really basic CSS that will work on just about anything, for maximum compatibility. and also aesthetic. also please don't mind the invalid html and stray closing tags all over the place that our browser happens to put up with. maximum compatibility.

 some good reads: